Golf Course Review of Royal North Devon Golf Club

 The closing stretch shouldn't be underestimated either and whilst the 13th doesn't quite know whether it is a long par four, or a short five, the up-turned saucer of a green will test your short game to the max.
 The 15th hole, featuring the 'bear pit', is also a highlight coming home as is the green complex on the 16th.
 Water must be navigated on the final two holes before you can relax and enjoy the fascinating clubhouse.

-Royal North Devon is ground zero for links golf in England and a course that should be experienced several times to fully appreciate its many virtues and one that is vastly underrated.
+Royal North Devon is ground zero for links golf in England, a course that should be experienced several times to fully appreciate its many virtues and one that is vastly underrated.

 Club Website: www.royalnorthdevongolfclub.co.uk